aestream/aestream/README.md

 ```
 python setup.py install
 ```
-this assumes that you habe pytorch 1.5.1 installed.
+this assumes that you have pytorch 1.5.1 installed.

 A minimal example of using the AEDAT3.1 import functionality is then
 ```python